Amtrak’s Silver Star service offers access to Florida’s Gulf Coast from the Northeastern Seaboard.

 Amongst the stops are Philadelphia, Washington DC and then on through Virginia, North and South Carolina including Charleston, Savannah in Georgia and then Jacksonville, Orlando and Tampa in Florida.

-A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see panel).
+A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see below).

 To see the full list, check out the list of Amtrak stations in Florida including Thruway connections.